 Homeowners may deny access to their premises. but if a leak cannot be repaired without access, the cable operator can disconnect your service.

 Can my cable operator terminate my service because of signal leakage?

 Cable operators can disconnect service in order to repair signal leakage that exceeds FCC standards, but may not charge you for service while it is disconnected.

 Is the cable operator responsible for repairing signal leakage on subscriber-owned equipment?

 Can I hook up a second set myself?

-In terms of the signal leakage rules, yes, but because the cable operator is responsible for leakage from the wiring, the operator can either refuse to connect to it or terminate service if the hook up causes signal leakage problems.
+Yes, but because the cable operator is responsible for leakage from the wiring, the operator can either refuse to connect to it or terminate service if the hook up causes signal leakage.

 Is signal leakage biologically harmful?

-The power levels used in a cable system are low.
-Therefore, it is unlikely that cable signal leakage from a cable facility will exceed the FCC's guidelines for exposure to radio frequency emissions.
+The power levels used in cable systems are low, so it is unlikely that cable signal leakage will exceed the FCC’s guidelines for exposure to RF emissions.